-The direction of history is towards a single integrated world order.
-This is sometimes called the New World Order.
-The world is becoming one in three major ways, intellectually, economically and politically.
+We are heading towards a single integrated world order, sometimes called the New World Order.
+Humanity is converging in three major ways, intellectually, economically and politically.
 The spread of religions and ideologies made it possible to unify different peoples under the same set of ideas.
 Trade and money enabled the cooperation between strangers all over the globe.
-And the increased cooperation between nation states paves the way for a closer integration of governments.
+And the increased cooperation between nation states is paving the way for a closer integration of governments.1

 The need for global cooperation

-Global issues such as climate change, human rights, international crime and the financial markets require international agreement and cooperation.
-The Old World Order is based on the sovereignty of nation states, which means that there is no higher authority than the nation state.
-All nation states are equally sovereign and the power of a nation state is restricted by the treaties it signed voluntarily.
+Global issues such as climate change, human rights, international crime and financial markets often require international agreement and cooperation.
+The Old World Order was based on the sovereignty of nation states, which means that there was no higher authority than the nation state.
+All nation states were equally sovereign, at least in theory, and their power was restricted only by the treaties they signed voluntarily.

 The New World Order is sometimes seen as a new form of feudalism.
-The share of the wealthy of the global wealth has increased in recent decades.
-Nation states are losing their grip on large corporations and billionaires.
-There is no global government, or alternatively, there are no sufficiently binding international treaties, so that nation states end up competing with each other to please large corporations and billionaires.
+The share of the wealthy of global wealth and income has increased in recent decades.
+A 2017 report from Oxfam points out that the world’s eight wealthiest people own as much as the poorest 50%.3 Nation states are losing their grip on large corporations and billionaires.
+Until now there is no global government and there are no sufficiently binding international treaties, so nation states end up competing against each other to please large corporations and billionaires.